 For Existing Business Clients: Bookmark This Page

-Creditor Advocates operates primarily as a third party debt collector working on behalf of business clients to collect their delinquent and defaulted receivables on a contingency basis.
+Creditor Advocates operates as a service provider and third party debt collector working on behalf of business clients to collect and service their delinquent and defaulted receivables.
 Business clients (“Clients”) are businesses with delinquent or defaulted receivables (“Accounts”) owing from consumers or other businesses (“Debtors”), of which Accounts were obtained by either 1) the extension of credit offered in connection with a product or service, and/or 2) allowable by law.
-This General Collections Terms of Service provides additional details not otherwise provided in the Collection Agreement or other agreements.
+This General Collections Terms of Service provides additional details not otherwise provided in other agreements and can be updated at any time without notice, with the updated version available on the website provided above.

 Payment Negotiation.
 Client agrees to give Creditor Advocates, and its agents, full and exclusive authority to accept, negotiate, and recover amounts due, and accept payment devices in Client’s name for the purpose of recovering any amounts due on such Accounts.